aapolipponen/fullcontrol-airfoil/README.md

 **airfoil.py** file generates NACA airfoils that can be put to a set z height and their chord size can be changed.
 The program accepts 4 digit naca airfoils with no leading zeroes in them.

-**airfoil_loft_vase.py** does the same thing as the airfoil.py except it smooths between the airfoils to create layers.
-This version does vase mode but at the cost of the bottom of the airfoil being flat and broken. **This version is out of date compared to airfoil_loft.py.
-If someonew wants to take the airfoil_loft.py and make it vase mode, feel free to.**

 **airfoil_loft.py** Takes the base of airfoil.py and creates an average between airfoils if multiple are provided to create a wing.
 The airfoil generation also is working as intended because the code is much more simpler than the airfoil_loft_vase.py.
 Other differences between this and airfoil_loft_vase.py are this being a lot more documented, having support for actually printing and not using vase mode.
 The next step is to create some kind of infill pattern.
 See: issue #1 And to recreate vase mode for this (An option that can be enabled?).
 Also making fully filled airfoils (ribs) could be a cool idea if you want to cover the airfoil with film covering to create a very lightweight wing.
 The wing ribs would need to have a setting for making a hole to pass some kind of support trough them (a spar) that the wing doesn't fall apart.
 3D printing is supported in this version.
 If you want to create a singlar / single layer airfoil, put the layer height to the second z value.
 The airfoil.py accepts single airfoils but doesn't support 3D printing.

 Todo list for everyone: